 28 May 2020.

-After a spectacular bus ride through the Alishan Mountains, hurtling alongside the Yushan massif and through the fertile plains of the Chenyoulan Valley, I arrived at Sun Moon Lake to find it bathed in a haze golden afternoon sunlight.
+After a spectacular bus ride through the Alishan Mountains, hurtling alongside the Yushan massif and through the fertile plains of the Chenyoulan Valley, I arrived at Sun Moon Lake to find it bathed in a haze of golden afternoon sunlight.

 Fringed in emerald peaks, it was immediately clear why this glimmering expanse of water is among Taiwan’s most popular destinations.